CGJennings/strange-eons/README.md

 ```bash
 mvn exec:exec -Pdebugger
 ```

+> **Note:** The script debugging client is used to debug script code
+> in Strange Eons, typically plug-in code.
+This does not start a Java
+> debugging session to debug the main application.
+Do that
+> as you normally would with your IDE.

 To work with the project in an IDE, you will likely need to configure "launch options" to run the project.
 In particular, you will need to